CeliaRipple/CeliaRipple.github.io/postgresSQLlab.md

 [Drain Density Map](qgis2web_2019_10_24-16_05_38_137842/index.html)

-An explanation of our process: to find the density of drains
+An explanation of our process: to find the density of drains it was necessary to asign a subward to each drain point based on the location.
+To do this we must add a column to the drains layer